Clustering with Non-adaptive Subset Queries: Clustering with Subset Queries of Unbounded Size

 Note that for $\delta = 1/\poly(k)$ and $k = \Omega(\log n)$, this algorithm makes $O(n \log^3 k)$ queries.
 On the other hand if $k = O(\log n)$, then this algorithm makes $O(n \cdot (\log \log n)^2 \cdot \log k)$ queries.

-\paragraph*{Algorithm.} A full description of the algorithm is given in pseudocode \Alg{1}, which is split into two phases: a "query selection phase", which describes how queries are chosen by the algorithm, and a "reconstruction phase" which describes how the algorithm uses the query responses to determine the clustering.
+\paragraph*{High-level algorithm description.} A full description of the algorithm is given in pseudocode \Alg{1}, which is split into two phases: a "query selection phase", which describes how queries are chosen by the algorithm, and a "reconstruction phase" which describes how the algorithm uses the query responses to determine the clustering.
 Both phases contain a for-loop iterating over all $p \in \{1,2,\ldots,\log n\}$ where the goal of the algorithm during the $p$'th iteration is to learn all remaining clusters of size at least $\frac{n}{2^p}$.
 This is accomplished by two different strategies depending on whether $p$ is small or large.
-We refer the reader to \Cref{sec:tech-2,sec:tech-3} for an intuitive description of the ideas.
+We refer the reader to \Cref{sec:tech-2,sec:tech-3} for an intuitive description of the ideas and for a proof of \Cref{cor:1-bit-1} which is used in our algorithm in lines 9-10. \\

-When $p \leq \log (k^2\log (n/\delta))$, we adapt the strategy used in \Cref{sec:bal-2} for the case of balanced clusters.
+\emph{Learning large clusters:} When $p \leq \log (k^2\log (n/\delta))$, we adapt the strategy used in \Cref{sec:bal-2} for the case of balanced clusters.
 We will use the following subroutine discussed in \Cref{sec:tech-3}.

 \corollaryonebit*